Goose-Nest/GooseStandalone/README.md

-# GooseStandalone :test_tube:
+# GooseStandalone

 Converts Discord clients into separate clients for mods using GooseUpdate.
 Experimental.
-Linux tar.gz-only.

 ## Building